Orientation Week is from 22 to 26 February 2016. This is your chance to find your bearings on campus and meet other students before lectures start.

-One of the major attractions of Orientation is ODay – a packed lineup of activities, information stalls, performances and parties organised by the University of Sydney Union (USU).
+One of the major attractions of Orientation is OWeek – three days packed with activities, clubs and societies stalls, performances and parties organised by the University of Sydney Union (USU).

 Start your orientation journey with an official welcome in the Great Hall in the impressive Quadrangle on Camperdown Campus.
 You’ll hear from our Chancellor and Vice-Chancellor, as well as representatives from the Student Representative Council and University of Sydney Union.

 Your faculty welcome is a great opportunity to hear from the Dean, meet your teachers and classmates, and learn about the faculty’s resources and infrastructure.